pgbackrest/pgbackrest/README.md

 * Add info command.

+* More efficient file ordering for backup.
+Files are copied in descending size order so a single thread does end up copying a large file at the end.
+This had already been implemented for restore.

 * Logging now uses unbuffered output.
 This should make log files that are being written by multiple threads less chaotic.
 Suggested by Michael Renner.

 ### v0.70: Stability improvements for archiving, improved logging and help